ASME & OSHA Compliance Rigging Inspections

 - Synthetic Slings - Synthetic slings are some of the most flexible and strong pieces of rigging equipment, but they are susceptible to damage caused by environmental factors.
 Proper use of synthetic slings requires the end user to be conscious of how and where the lifting sling is used.
 The most common problems we see regarding synthetic slings are cuts, tears, heat damage, UV damage, and chemical damage.
 The best ways to protect against these problems are using proper sling protection (edge guards, wear pads and sleeves), knowing what chemicals polyester and nylon can and can’t be used with, and properly storing your synthetic lifting slings.
 Synthetic slings should always be stored in a dark, cool environment.

 Tri-State Rigging Equipment is your local hoist, rigging and crane service provider and repair shop.
-TSRE employs 19 industry leading crane techs and rigging inspectors near you; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+TSRE employs 19 industry leading crane techs and rigging inspectors near you; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.